CSCDP/Better-Children-in-Care-Data-Alpha/README.md

 ## Solution

 In this Alpha, we developed a prototype that could help local councils identify and resolve errors in their children in care data throughout the year.
 We focused on a common statutory process (SSDA903) and built the prototype so that users can access it by simply loading a URL in a web browser.
-This circumvents the often lengthy process of getting data processing agreements or IT approval from each local council.
+There, the application can read data files from their local storage and display results directly.
+Throughout the process, no data is sent off anywhere and the computer can be disconnected from the internet as the application runs its test locally.

 ## Alpha Outputs